Joanne Leonard: Career

 Leonard is known for her photographs and photo collages depicting private moments and personal struggles from women's lives once considered either taboo or unimportant.
 Her work struck a chord with the art world in the later part of the 20th century, and she was one of the few female artists to be featured in the 3rd edition of H.W.
 Janson’s History of Art.
 Her photograph, Julia and the Window of Vulnerability was chosen to illustrate the opening of the chapter, "The Modern World" in the 1991 edition of Gardner's Art Through the Ages.

 She was an official photographer for the 1972 Winter Olympics.

 She taught art and interdisciplinary courses at the University of Michigan’s Penny W. Stamps School of Art & Design and now holds the title of Diane M. Kirkpatrick and Griselda Pollock Distinguished University Professor Emerita.
 She has one daughter, Julia.

-Leonard's influence on the field of photography has been for making images of things, places, and people from women’s realms and private spaces—from a woman’s own perspective.
+Leonard's influence on the field of photography has been for creating images of objects, places, and people from women’s realms and private spaces—from a woman’s own perspective.
 A large body of her work is in photo collage, made with the goal of juxtaposing the intimate with social questions or political issues that are circulating today in the world.
-She is happily known for distinguished photo collage work as well.
+She is also known for distinguished photo collage work as well.